dalenguyen/firebase-wordpress-plugin/readme.txt

 2. Please enter collection names in order to show the data from Real Time Database

 == Changelog ==

+= 0.5.0 =
+* Add shortcode to display when not login
+* Add error handling shortcode

 = 0.4.0 =
 * Added Firestore database support in Dashboard